garrandall/popular-music-data/tracks/taking-a-walk-trippie-redd.md

 Scott Storch

-Ooh, so they think I wanna die, yeah
+Oh so they think I wanna die, yeah
 'Cause my doors are suicide, yeah
 Bet my coffin would be nice, yeah
 Stud that bitch up with some ice, yeah